Polyurethane adheres perfectly to the wood and has a glossy moisture-resistant coating. So, how to remove it from wood?

-However, sanding the polyurethane is the best way to remove it.
-That’s because sanding doesn’t damage the wood and leaves behind a smooth surface for the next paint (or sealant) to stick to.
+However, sanding the polyurethane is the best way to remove it as it doesn’t damage the wood and leaves behind a smooth surface for the next paint (or sealer) to stick to.

-After removing it with a paint stripper, you must clean (remove) the paint stripper residue, or the next coating won’t stick.
+A paint stripper can damage wood if you leave it for too long.
+You also must clean (remove) the paint-stripper residue or the next coating won’t stick.

-Also, you can use a mixture of denatured alcohol and lacquer thinner to remove it without affecting the stain.
-But, you must wipe off the mixture within 15 seconds to prevent it from penetrating the stain finish.
+You can use a mixture of denatured alcohol and lacquer thinner as an alternative to mild paint remover.
+However, you must wipe off the mixture within 15 seconds to prevent it from removing all the coatings.

 Removing polyurethane without removing the wood stain underneath doesn’t always work.
 You will often notice etched spots on the stain, especially if you leave the paint remover for too long.
 You must apply a fresh coat of wood stain to hide (cover) these etched spots.